Through My Eyes. Again - Cover

 “We haven’t decided anything yet,” Col said, glancing at me.

 I shrugged.
-“Hang out, read and play games?”
+“We’re going to hang out, read and play games.”

 Col smiled at Lil.
-“Do you want to join us?”
+“Care to join us?”

-“Tomorrow will be fine, but don’t forget we have to go and see your aunt on Thursday, and you have your drawing class on Friday morning.
-Tomorrow you’ll have to walk up and back as I am volunteering at the Red Cross.”
+“That will be fine tomorrow, but don’t forget we have to see your aunt on Thursday, and you have your drawing class on Friday morning.
+Tomorrow, though, you’ll have to walk up and back as I am volunteering at the Red Cross.”

 “Okay, Mama.
 If I leave at nine o’clock, I’ll be here by half-past.
-Okay, Col?”
+Is that okay, Col?”

-We watched them running back to the car through the rain and then returned to our usual places on the sofa.
+We watched them running back to the car through the rain and then returned to our usual position on the sofa.

 “If the weather is fine tomorrow, should we show Lili our secret garden?”